 I started to keep my eyes open for small fenders.
 Buying same is not

 done -- not by me anyway.
-Out here quite often you'll find them
+Out here quite often you can find them

 floating free.
-I've spotted them washed up along the banks of rivers
+I have spotted fenders washed up along the banks of rivers

 and in the middle of bays.
-Without a name on the fender, well, it's
+Without a name on the fender, well, it is

 mine.
 Or mine until I find a new owner who wants or needs a fender.